You Ain't Much Fun: Background and writing

 Keith told The Boot that his co-writer, Carl Goff Junior, "came on the bus, and I was writing one night, and he was telling me some story about his wife.
 He said, 'Me and my wife have been in a fight, and she said she was going to leave me if I didn't slow down, so I quit drinking.
 I'm not drinking right now.
 So now I've been having to mow and have been out working in the yard, and I've had to get that car running.'
 He was telling me all his agony.
 She came home one night, and he had hit himself with a wrench or something and hurt his hand, and she said, 'What's the matter?'
 He told her, 'You ain't much fun since I quit drinkin'.'
 I was writing songs, and I said, 'Let's write this right now.'
 And we just sat down and wrote it."

 Content

 The song is about a man who has sobered up and now has to do chores, such as mowing the grass, painting the house, sacking the trash, feeding the dog, mending the fence, and fixing the sink.

-Parodies

-Award winning parodist and comedian Cody Marshall released a parody of the song called "I Don't Weigh Much", referencing his healthy diet.
-He closes the song with Cody screaming "Thank you very much" accompanied by an applauding sound.